Cut down on fat and cholesterol by making nachos with ground turkey and lentils instead of ground beef.

 Crispy chicken bites

-This fall, try something new by replacing the traditional chicken wings with this popcorn chicken.
+Try something new by replacing the traditional chicken wings with this popcorn chicken.
 Cut the chicken in 1-cm cubes, coat with plain Greek yogurt and a bit of cumin.
 Roll each cube in rice cereal crumbs (such as Rice Krispies™).
 Bake in oven until the chicken is cooked.
 Everyone will love these tasty little bites!

 Now you just have to wait for your favourite players to get back on the ice to try these healthy new snacks.
 Enjoy TV night!